Coiot/cbr-main/src/albums/s2/epsiode20part1.md

 - scene_number: 10
   scene_title: "In Force"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part1-scene10.jpg
   narration: "<p>The Cylinder had another navally-oriented southern Pacific frontrunner civ beyond Malacca, the Kulin.
 Australia was standing room only right now; flush to the brim with hybrid drones and parajumpers.
-A naval landing would be a bloodbath for the invader, even ignoring the Kulin air and naval forces.</p><p></p><p>Just outside the continent, in the city of Hilo, Lilikuwani made a stand, one not of arms but of morals.
+A naval landing would be a bloodbath for the invader, even ignoring the Kulin air and naval forces.</p><p></p><p>Just outside the continent, in the city of Hilo, Liliuokalani made a stand, one not of arms but of morals.
 Denouncing the fascistic bloodlust of her neighbors, she incorporated Permisian ideas of liberal democracy, of citizen election, government by and for the people.
 A missive came in from the USSR.
 It reads only, “How well did this go for Perm?”
-Lilikuwani nodded solemnly, and returned to her work.</p>"
+Liliuokalani nodded solemnly, and returned to her work.</p>"
 - scene_number: 11
   scene_title: "A Death in Spain"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part1-scene11.jpg